LokeshMoolya/Spotify/README.md

 --------
 # -----Advance Question-----
-1.Find the top 3 most-viewed tracks for each artist using window functions.
-2.Write a query to find tracks where the liveness score is above the average.
-3.Use a WITH clause to calculate the difference between the highest and lowest energy values for tracks in each album.

 ---Q1.Find the top 3 most-viewed tracks for each artist using window functions.
 ```sql
 with cte as(